-for undergraduates that draws upon a range of philosophical and religious traditions to help students develop habits of reflection that will equip them for the life-long process of discerning the good life.
-In addition to seminar readings from the foundational texts of each tradition, the course engaged guest practitioners of the various religious traditions examined and included a weekend retreat that invited students to reflect on their own worldview and approach to the questions under consideration.
+HUMS 411, “Life Worth Living,” draws upon a range of philosophical and religious traditions to help students develop habits of reflection that will equip them for the life-long process of discerning the good life.
+In addition to seminar readings from the foundational texts of each tradition, the course engages guest practitioners of the various religious traditions examined and offers a weekend retreat that invites students to reflect on their own worldview and approach to the questions under consideration.
 Since the inaugural seminar in 2014, the class has been taught by Miroslav Volf, Ryan Mc-Annally-Linz, Matt Croasmun, Angela Gorrell, and Drew Collins.
 A course syllabus is available here.
 Readings and other materials for a number of the traditions examined in the course are available along with the profiles of each tradition’s guest practitioners.

 Student response to the course has been phenomenal.
 Below, students from the inaugural seminar reflect on their experience: